 The forests on Afi Mountain are a barrier against the encroaching derived savannah from the west and north.
 In 1993, Pandrillus started community protection patrols using local hunters to discourage shooting and trapping, an education programme in the 17 villages surrounding the mountain, and brought the communities together as a common interest group for the first time.

-Pandrillus community protection programme prevailed and made great strides in controlling hunting, in particular developing popular support for protection of “The Big Three” – gorilla, drill and chimpanzee.
+Pandrillus community protection programme prevailed and made great strides in controlling hunting, in particular developing popular support for the protection of “The Big Three” – gorilla, drill and chimpanzee.

 In May 2000 the state government legally created the Afi Mountain Wildlife Sanctuary from the northwest portion of the Afi River Forest Reserve – a production forest reserve for which logging concessions had been issued.